 The government introduced the price cap in 2019.
 It is set by the energy regulator Ofgem and reviewed four times a year.

-Ofgem has announced the price cap is changing on 1 October 2024.
-Standing charges also vary depending on the method of payment and the region you live in, but the average rate will increase for customers.
+Ofgem has announced the price cap is changing on 1 January 2025.
+Standing charges also vary depending on the method of payment and the region you live in.
 Ofgem has changed their definition of ‘average energy use’.
 Ofgem’s old definition of average energy use, known as the Typical Domestic Consumption Values (TDCV) has changed to more closely reflect the current average energy use.
 Typical annual household consumption is now estimated to be 2,700 kWh a year for electricity, and 11,500 kWh a year for gas.
 Learn more about Ofgem’s average electricity and gas usage.

 How is the price cap calculated?